beepy/vue-contextual-transition/docs/index.md

     <div v-relative-slide="{ value: post.sortOrder, type: 'post' }">
       <!--
-        This container is the view that will be transitioning, i.e., the the child of the `<ContextualTransition>`.
+        This container is the view that will be transitioning, i.e., the entering or exiting child of the `<ContextualTransition>`.
 The container's contents go here.
       -->
     </div>
   </template>